WotLK Classic Arcane Mage Guide

 Human

 giving you a massive advantage in PvP.
+While

-The Human Spirit is not very strong
+The Human Spirit isn't great

-for Arcane Mages but better than nothing.
+for Mage, it's better than nothing.

 Diplomacy is useful any time you do